 The secret lies in the foresight and technical skill of the ancient Hindu builders of the Taj Mahal alias Tejo-Maha-Alaya temple palace, who, well aware that they were undertaking masonry construction of massive proportions near a major river, sunk deep bastion-like wells on either side of the Yamuna bank to contain the stream even at peak flow levels and carry the water swiftly ahead.
 Moreover the Yamuna-current has been so channelized not only near the Taj but all along its course through Agra city because the Red Fort in Agra, the Taj and several other ancient Hindu royal mansions, now unfortunately masquerading as Muslim tombs in the name of Itimad Uddaulah, etc., all abut on the Yamuna.

 In fact throughout India it has been a traditional practice with the Hindus to build forts, palaces, mansions and temples on seashores, lake-sides and river banks.
 The famous temple of Somnath on the Kutch seashore and the magnificent bathing ghats topped with massive temples and mansions along the Ganga in Varanasi are typical examples.
 Because of that penchant of the Hindus to erect buildings near streams of water Hindus had perfected the technique of preventing erosion and flooding.
-Muslims, besides being engrossed only in massacre and plunder were mostly uneducated and were unused to building near expanses of water or by the side of swift currents because of their desert tradition.
+Muslims, besides being engrossed only in massacre and plunder were mostly uneducated and were unused to building near expanses of water or by the side of swift currents because of their desert tradition of residing in tents.
 Contrarily the Hindus always created water reservoirs where there were none before starting major building projects.
+Angkor Wat is one of the greatest examples of Hindu architecture.
 As illustrations we cite vast lakes constructed by the Hindus in Ajmer (e.g. the Annasagar) and Fatehpur Sikri.